 In fact, both men and women’s tests consist in taking sixty shots in a maximum time of seventy-five minutes, which they can manage as they like.
 For example, one can take ten shots at the time, check them on the paper, or screen if using the electronic target, then rest for a while, or one may just find it comfortable to go on shooting all pellets in a regular sequence.

 Targets are made of concentric circles, black the inside ones, and the outside white, the centre being worth ten points and decreasing outwards.
 The central bull in a ten-metre target is the same size of the pellet.
 The top score possible in a match is 600 points, and Bettina’s personal best so far is 544, which is the national ladies’ record in Gibraltar!

 Not bad at all for thirty-one-year old go-getter Bettina, who reminds us how nerves of steel play a big part: “You must leave any stress at the range door before training and competitions.”

 “This is the safest sport there is,” she adds.
-“We are under the range officers’ orders and supervision at all times, and there is a lot of emphasis and awareness on firearm safety.”
+“We are under the range officers’ orders and supervision at all times, and there is a lot of emphasis and awareness on safety when handling handguns.”
 She and her teammates can carry their pistols when they fly commercial to international competitions, which may turn out expensive, so shooters prefer travelling by car to venues whenever possible.